sloria/dotfiles/roles/node/README.md

 node
 ====

-Installs node, npm, and common node utilities.
+Installs nvm for downloading and managing Node.js versions.